 What is radon?

-Radon is a naturally occurring radioactive gas that comes from decaying uranium rock underground.
-It moves up through the soil into your home through cracks and crevices in the foundation and gets trapped inside, often building up over time.
-If your home has a well, radon gas can also evaporate from the well water.
+Radon is a radioactive gas that naturally occurs from the breakdown of certain rocks underground.
+It can move from there into groundwater.
+It also moves up through the soil and can enter your home through cracks and crevices in the foundation.
+As radon gets trapped inside, it often builds up over time.
+If your home has a private drinking water well, radon gas can also evaporate from the well water.
 This raises radon levels in the air you breathe.

-Breathing in elevated radon in your home over many years increases the risk of lung cancer.
+Breathing in air with elevated levels of radon in your home over many years increases the risk of lung cancer.
 Radon is the leading cause of lung cancer among people who don’t smoke.
-It is the second leading cause of lung cancer among smokers or people with a history of smoking.
-Lung cancer risk is much higher for smokers who are exposed to elevated radon levels.
+It is the second leading cause of lung cancer among people who smoke.
+Lung cancer risk is much higher for people who smoke and are exposed to elevated radon levels.

 Why track radon levels and testing rates?